H6gvbhYujnhwP/thegreenagents-studio/BLUEPRINT.md

 The user is patient, curious, and a great collaborator.
 They put genuine effort into testing each phase and report back with screenshots + Render logs.
 They want this to be a real product they could one day sell to other companies.
 Treat the project that way — quality matters more than speed.
 When in doubt, ask.

-— Claude (end-of-chat handoff after customer-portal chunk 3b complete + admin-mirroring + history + post-generation reliability fix + sidebar parity)
+— Claude (end-of-chat handoff after admin/portal campaign-state alignment, IMAP crash safety net, social-services expansion, logo auto-detect + trim, branding fixes)